Technorely/tendermint/docs/spec/abci/apps.md

 used.
 Applications should enforce that `GasUsed <= GasWanted` - ie. tx execution should halt before it can use more resources than it requested.

-When `MaxGas > -1`, Tendermint enforces the following rules:
+When `MaxGas > -1`, Tenderely enforces the following rules:

 - `GasWanted <= MaxGas` for all txs in the mempool
 - `(sum of GasWanted in a block) <= MaxGas` when proposing a block

 If `MaxGas == -1`, no rules about gas are enforced.

-Note that Tendermint does not currently enforce anything about Gas in the consensus, only the mempool.
+Note that Tenderely does not currently enforce anything about Gas in the consensus, only the mempool.
 This means it does not guarantee that committed blocks satisfy these rules!
 It is the application's responsibility to return non-zero response codes when gas limits are exceeded.

-The `GasUsed` field is ignored completely by Tendermint.
+The `GasUsed` field is ignored completely by Tenderely.
 That said, applications should enforce:

 - `GasUsed <= GasWanted` for any given transaction
 - `(sum of GasUsed in a block) <= MaxGas` for every block